jillm5/Supervised-ML/README.md

 # hello-world
 hello world project
-would like to become a data scientist and do great stuff for the world
+would like to become top notch data scientist and do great stuff for the world